With a special focus on France and its colonial empire in the Middle East and the Mediterranean.

 I have designed and taught numerous classes at the University of Birmingham, Sciences-Po, the Sorbonne, and the European University Institute, focused on French colonial history, modern France, the Middle East, historical social theory and world history.
 Video segment of my teaching.

 I am an Assistant Professor (Lecturer) in Modern Middle Eastern History at the University of Birmingham, where I also direct the Centre for Modern & Contemporary History.
-In 2014-17 I will hold a Leverhulme Early Career Fellowship.
+From 2014-17 I held a Leverhulme Early Career Fellowship.
 I earned a B.A. in Modern History from the University of Oxford and a Ph.D. in History from NYU.
 I have also held Max Weber and Jean Monnet Post-Doctoral Fellowships in History at the European University Institute in Florence.

 » Full C.V.